Storytelling: Historical perspective

 predates writing.
 The earliest forms of storytelling were usually oral, combined with gestures and expressions.
-Some archaeologists believe that rock art, in addition to a role in religious rituals, may have served as a form of storytelling for many ancient cultures.
-The Australian aboriginal people painted symbols which also appear in stories on cave walls as a means of helping the storyteller remember the story.
+Storytelling often has a prominent educational and performative role in religious rituals (for example, the Passover Seder), and some archaeologists believe that rock art may have served as a form of storytelling for many ancient cultures.

+The Aboriginal Australian people painted symbols which also appear in stories on cave walls as a means of helping the storyteller remember the story.
 The story was then told using a combination of oral narrative, music, rock art and dance, which bring understanding and meaning to human existence through the remembrance and enactment of stories.
 People have used the carved trunks of living trees and ephemeral media (such as sand and leaves) to record folktales in pictures or with writing.
 Complex forms of tattooing may also represent stories, with information about genealogy, affiliation and social status.

 Folktales often share common motifs and themes, suggesting possible basic psychological similarities across various human cultures.
 Other stories, notably fairy tales, appear to have spread from place to place, implying memetic appeal and popularity.

 Groups of originally oral tales can coalesce over time into story cycles (like the Arabian Nights), cluster around mythic heroes (like King Arthur), and develop into the narratives of the deeds of the gods and saints of various religions.

 The results can be episodic (like the stories about Anansi), epic (as with Homeric tales), inspirational (note the tradition of vitae) and/or instructive (as in many Buddhist or Christian scriptures).

 With the advent of writing and the use of stable, portable media, storytellers recorded, transcribed and continued to share stories over wide regions of the world.
 Stories have been carved, scratched, painted, printed or inked onto wood or bamboo, ivory and other bones, pottery, clay tablets, stone, palm-leaf books, skins (parchment), bark cloth, paper, silk, canvas and other textiles, recorded on film and stored electronically in digital form.
 Oral stories continue to be created, improvisationally by impromptu and professional storytellers, as well as committed to memory and passed from generation to generation, despite the increasing popularity of written and televised media in much of the world.